simonmichael/hledger/hledger-lib/doc/hledger_journal.5.m4.md

 P 2009/1/1 € $1.35
 P 2010/1/1 € $1.40
 ```

-Example use for market prices: tracking the value of stocks.

 <!--
 This is different from Ledger, where transaction prices fluctuate by